harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-auto-stopping-rules-for-azure.md

 * SSL certificate in **\*.pfx** format to support HTTPS traffic if required.
 You can use a wild card certificate or specific to the domain certificate
 * To create an AutoStopping rule using an AutoStopping proxy load balancer:
    * You must provide the required permissions to Harness to create an instance in your Azure account.
-   * You must provide the required permissions to read the secrets and fetch the certificates stored in them for TLS based flows.
+   * You must provide the required permissions to read the secrets and fetch the certificates stored in them for TLS-based flows.
    * Ensure that you reserve some IPs if you intend to allocate elastic IP while creating an AutoStopping proxy.